iocoop/policies/Bylaws.md

 * * *

-CERTIFICATE OF SECRETARY OF CERNIO COOPERATIVE
+CERTIFICATE OF SECRETARY OF IO COOPERATIVE

 I hereby certify that I am the duly elected and acting Secretary of this Corporation and that the foregoing Bylaws constitute the Bylaws of this Corporation, as duly adopted by the Board of Directors on September 12, 2012.